Exact State Evolution and Energy Spectrum in Solvable Bosonic Models: Discussion

 It was therefore deemed necessary to generalize the exact approach of Ref.~\cite{My1} to its most general form—the task accomplished in the present work.
 The previous approach has been extended in this work to the arbitrary state evolution and, additionally, to analysis of the energy spectrum, while relying only on elementary algebra, continued fractions, and the recurrence relations.
 Remarkably, this framework applies to a broad class of exactly solvable boson models sharing two defining features, as discussed in Section~\ref{sec2}.

 The limitations of the current approach stem from its very generality: since the solution is fully characterized by a single polynomial parameter, $\beta_n$ in Eq.(\ref{Psi_n}) of Section~\ref{sec2}, distinct physical regimes correspond to different choices of this polynomial (see Ref.~\cite{My1} for details), even though the form of the solution remains the same.
-Thus, to advance the understanding of specific models, one must go beyond generality and focus on particular choices of $\beta_n$ representing distinct physical situations.
+Thus, to advance the understanding of specific models, one must go beyond generality and focus on a particular $\beta_n$ representing a distinct physical situation.
+Clearly, this task requires development of additional approaches, supplementing the present general framework.
 The significance of the present work lies in providing a rigorous, divergence-free framework for such future analyses of particular models.